-Furthermore, deficiencies in education and training for professional staff were observed, with some firms not providing effective training programs and others failing to provide opportunities for education and training in areas that require special knowledge, such as the auditing of financial institutions.
+Furthermore, deficiencies in education and training for professional staff were observed, with some firms not providing effective training programs and others failing to provide opportunities for education and training in areas that require special knowledge.

 Other deficiencies included a failure to have staff members who have not participated in mandatory training programs do so within the period prescribed by each audit firm despite having identified those persons.